bhuvanesh-hj/life-skills-track/energy-management.md

 ### Question 1:
 What are the activities you do that make you relax - Calm quadrant?<br>
-**Answer** <br>
-The activities that make me relax and fall into the "Calm" quadrant.Here are some important points that I follow.
 1. **Meditation**: Meditating calms my mind, reduces stress, and promotes inner peace through focused breathing and mindfulness.<br>
 2. **Listening to calming music**: When I get Stress I listen Music and relax myself.<br>
 3. **Reading a book**: Reading Atomic habit and other books beacuse that's, offering mental relaxation and escape from daily stressors.